On rare occasions, such as an issue with

 the CIMC.
 This procedure is not part of the normal maintenance of a server.

 After you reset the CIMC, the server boots with the running version of the

 firmware for that server.

-The following example resets the BMC for server 4 in chassis 2 and commits the transaction:
+The following example resets the CIMC for rack server 2 and commits the transaction:

 UCS-A /server/cimc #